Simacoder/simangafolio/README.md

 - HTML/CSS
 - TypeScript
  > [!NOTE]
- > - The deployment is not yet running
+ > - The deployment is running now
  > - Deployed on [platform](https://simangafolio.vercel.app/)

 ## How to Run Locally